 Part of this question is considering whether you can take a pay cut for a few years for the potential to earn higher salaries in the future.
 If your perfect career would require a temporary pay cut, try and consider whether you can save for a few years within your current career to help cover that transition deficit.

 If the answer to this is yes, you can wave goodbye to any worries over the first two questions.
 Apprenticeships have evolved considerably over recent years, such that you can even attain master’s and PhD qualifications from them.

 Although apprenticeships can sometimes offer lower salaries because you will spend at least 20% of your work hours in off-the-job training, a good company will recognise your apprenticeship as an investment and pay you a normal wage.
 Apprenticeships have become incredibly flexible and due to the rapidly changing economy have been recognised as essential for companies to continue to plug the ever-growing skill gaps within their business.

 Becoming an apprentice could see you retrain for your perfect career whilst earning the whole time.
-For those interested in finding out more about adult apprenticeships, check out our dedicated site for all things related to apprenticeships and technical education, Employ an Apprentice.
+For those interested in finding out more about adult apprenticeships, check out our dedicated site for all things related to apprenticeships and technical education, Employing an Apprentice.

 Are the Hours Flexible?

-Just like hundreds of thousands of other adults whose career options may be restricted by other responsibilities, such as having young children, the transition into a strict regimented number of hours can seem impossible.
+Just like hundreds of thousands of other adults whose career options may be restricted by other responsibilities, such as having young children, the transition into a strictly regimented number of hours can seem impossible.
 However, you would be surprised at the large number of careers that are flexible or are becoming more adaptable every year.

 After the recent coronavirus lockdown, tens of thousands of employers have realised the benefits of remote working.
-This means you could find a position which is deadline-based, meaning you could complete the hours according to your availability and not according to a strict 9-5 regiment.
+This means you could find a position which is deadline-based, meaning you could complete the hours according to your availability and not according to a strict 9-5 regimen.